 More details ….

-3/14/22 at 10am: We begin at White Sands National Park, where hidden deep in the white rolling hills of sand, scientists discovered fossilized teenage footprints that date back 23,000 years, to the first settlers of the Southwest.
-March 14 at 10am we will meet David Bustos, from White Sands National Park who has been studying the footprints, and learning their mysterious origin.
+We begin at White Sands National Park, where hidden deep in the white rolling hills of sand, scientists discovered fossilized teenage footprints that date back 23,000 years, to the first settlers of the Southwest.
+We will meet David Bustos, from White Sands National Park who has been studying the footprints, and learning their mysterious origin.
 We also meet archeologist Mary Weahkee, who has spent a career studying these ancient ancestors.

-4/11/22 at 10am: We head to Chaco Canyon to learn about the Pueblo communities who lived along the fertile Rio Grande Valley, on April 14, 2022 at 10am.
+We head to Chaco Canyon to learn about the Pueblo communities who lived along the fertile Rio Grande Valley.
 Joining us is Marlon Magdalena, instructional coordinator for the Jemez Historic Site, and educators from Chaco Canyon Interpretive Center, who will enlighten us about the rise of the Pueblo communities.